hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + existing a writing transaction in a database connection
     + scope of the transaction covering only the `flyingMonkey` object store
     + starting a second transaction w/ a scope of the `unicornCentaur` and `unicornPegasus` object stores
-    + allowing several reading transactions and probably
+    + allowing several reading transactions and probably overlapped

 + Request
   + issued as the reading and writing on a database done